JoshAaronLevy/slideshow-buddy/USER_EXPERIENCE_PLAN.md

 ---

-## Open Questions for User
+## Open Questions - ANSWERED ✅

-1. **Creation flow preference:** Do you prefer the "name first" approach I recommended, or stick with your original "photos first → config screen" flow?
+1. **Creation flow preference:** ✅ **Photos first**, with auto-generated name (e.g., "Slideshow-Nov-5-2024") that's editable.
+Config screen comes after photo selection.

-2. **Tab 3 removal:** Are you okay with completely removing the third tab, or would you like to keep it as a "Now Playing" or "Settings" tab?
+2. **Tab 3 removal:** ✅ **Comment out for MVP**, keep code intact.
+Future "Quick Play" feature planned (see Stage 7A) with 25/50/100 random photo options.

-3. **Playlist behavior:** Should custom playlists play in the order you added tracks, or always shuffled?
-Or user choice per playlist?
+3. **Playlist behavior:** ✅ **Play in order added** for MVP.
+User choice per playlist can be a future enhancement (Stage 7D).

-4. **Photo library management:** Should users be able to permanently delete photos from their app library, or just remove them from slideshows?
+4. **Photo library management:** ✅ **No deletion from device photo library**.
+Users can only remove photos from individual slideshows.
+No write access to device photo library for MVP.

-5. **Spotify playlists:** Should users be able to select individual Spotify playlists for slideshows, or only custom playlists?
-(Currently shows Spotify playlists, but can't edit them)
+5. **Spotify playlists:** ✅ **Custom playlists only for slideshow music**.
+BUT users can browse their Spotify playlists to pick individual tracks when building custom playlists.
+Track picker has 3 tabs: Search, My Library, and From Playlists (browse Spotify playlists → select tracks from within).

-6. **Slideshow limits:** Any max limits? (e.g., max 100 photos per slideshow, max 50 slideshows total)
+6. **Slideshow limits:** ✅ **No limits**.
+User has 800-photo albums and wants to create slideshows from entire albums.
+Design for scale.

 ---